 - Despite your low bid, the government may articulate that it is not willing to undergo obvious risks that are clear in your proposal.
 See information on LPTA awards.

 - A stronger technical proposal does not force the agency to award to you at a higher price.
-See more information about government contract pricing.
+See more information about government contract pricing and rule of two contracting.

 Price Realism Analysis